almostengr/ubuntu-automation/README.md

 Scripts that can be used to automate repetitive tasks when setting up servers, desktops, performing periodic maintenance, or performing automation tasks.

+Some of the scripts here are used in the Almost Engineer YouTube channel.
+Visit https://www.youtube.com/channel/UC4HCouBLtXD1j1U_17aBqig to the the scripts being used.
 ----

 ## System Requirements
-All scripts have been tested and are confirmed to work on Ubuntu 14.04 LTS Server Edition.
+All scripts have been tested and are confirmed to work on the Ubuntu version mentioned in the script..
 Running these scripts on any other OS may result in unexpected results as the code has not been tested on these systems.

 ### VirtualBox